zapper-95/MP-Written-Question-Analysis/README.md

 # Computational Modelling in the Humanties and Social Sciences (CMHSS)

 ## Overview
 In this coursework I explored regional differences between questions asked by MPs in the UK.
-I have outlined may main results briefly and detailed how to reproduce them with the code.
-If you find this interesting, for a more comprehensive description of my method and results can be read in `jbtl68 - assignment.pdf`.
+I have outlined my main results briefly and detailed how to reproduce them with the code.
+For a more comprehensive description of my method and results please read `jbtl68 - assignment.pdf`.
 My submission for the coursework received 82/100.

 ### Question 1